FerRacimo/Archaeomics/AdmixtureGraphs.md

 plot_resid("TreeMix/treemix_output_m0", "TreeMix/pop_order.txt")
 ```

-Take a careful look at these residuals.
+Take a look at these residuals.
 Which pairs of populations are worst-fitted under each graph?

 # qpGraph